PDF 1.09 MB

 For patients and visitors needing accommodation there are many suitable choices close to the hospital.
 Get more information about accommodation:

-All patient and visitor parking is now in the new multi-deck car park for visitors and patients can be accessed via Woodville Rd.
-There are also other car parking areas around and close to the hospital.
+All patient and visitor parking is now in the new multi-deck car park, which can be accessed via Woodville Rd.
+There are also other car parking areas close to the hospital.
 More information about car parking fees is available on the metropolitan hospitals car parking page.

 The hospital is wheelchair accessible and there are toilets for people with disability.
 Please ask at Reception.